freifunkh/ansible/README.md

 ### simple_firewall role

 This role offers the common tasks needed in all of our freifunk scenarios.
-Currently this only supports IPv4.
 By default this role only opens port **22/tcp for ssh**.
 This can be changed using the ```firewall_ssh_port``` variable.
 Be careful with this because you can lock out yourself very easily.
 The role is very modular and configurable: